adambard/learnxinyminutes-docs/jsonnet.html.markdown

 ```

 ## Further Reading
-There are a few but important concepts that are not touched in this exmaple, including:
+There are a few but important concepts that are not touched in this example, including:

 - Passing variables from command line: [Parameterize Entire Config](https://jsonnet.org/learning/tutorial.html#parameterize-entire-config)
 - Import other jsonnet libraries/files: [Imports](https://jsonnet.org/learning/tutorial.html#imports)